tom2433/LiftTracker/README.md

 - [x] change the name of the ```units``` table to ```lift_units``` to avoid confusion with Kotlin's ```Unit``` type.
 - [x] move the scrollable columns on the dialogs so the user can see the buttons the entire time
 - [ ] add a setting for managing units
-- [ ] keep the dialog titles fixed in place just like the confirm/cancel buttons
 - [ ] raw data on the muscle group cards should not load until after the user has clicked it.
-- [ ] use a label(note) to categorize groups of lifts and sessions
 - [ ] % of overall set volume on lift screen literally does not make any sense; remove it
 - [ ] also include the muscle groups in the search suggestions on the existing lift entry card.
 - [ ] put a "usual pattern" line graph of average distribution between weight values per set in the session in progress screen underneath a lift in progress. put time-frame tags on the line graph for past month and all time.
 - [ ] on lift screen, show most recent sets as bar graph. potentially put a pie chart of lift distribution on expanded muscle group card.
 - [ ] need on lift set in progress card for session in progress screen: average weight/reps for this lift given it's lift set number, muscle group set number, and session set number.
-- [ ] change the session set number label so it just says "session"
+- [ ] add a "sort by" on the muscle groups screen.
-- [ ] make set number info collapsable
-- [ ] just remove the lift set number from the ui, it's already in the lift name and if the user wants to change it they can
+- [ ] put the edit note button on the right side of the weight and rep/time entry textfields. try to mirror this UI in the set entry dialogs.

 # Data Structure